 Just want to say before I begin that I don't claim to be a crochet designer and my pattern writing is pretty abysmal, I just don't enjoy it, but I do like to experiment and find solutions to wonky or uneven crochet (you might already be familiar with my cosy stripe wonky edge tip!) and I wanted to share this blanket with you as a thank you for your continuous support and to hopefully provide some inspiration in this rather challenging time where many of us are looking to our yarn craft hobbies to lift our spirits and keep our minds occupied.

-Round 1 - Work 1dc, 2ch, 1dc,1ch, 4 times into the ring.
+Round 1 - Work 1dc, 2ch, 1dc,1ch, 4 times into the first chain made.
 Join to first dc.
 TURN

 Round 2 - Work 1dc into the very first ch1 sp (it's pretty much right below your turn), 1ch, then *(1dc,2ch,1dc) into ch sp (corner made), 1ch,1dc in ch1sp,1ch* 3 times.
 (1dc,2ch,1dc) into ch2 sp (corner) 1ch, Join to the top of the first dc.
 TURN